-TEN STEPS TO ASSESSING/TREATING OVERWEIGHT AND OBESITY IN THE PRIMARY CARE SETTING
+TEN STEPS TO ASSESSING/TREATING OVERWEIGHT AND OBESITY IN THE PRIMARY CARE SETTING treatment plan using a chronic diagnosis management model.
+Both will be discussed in further detail in this course.

 - 1. Measure height and weight.
 Calculate BMI.

 - 2. Measure waist circumference.

 - 3. Assess comorbidities.

 - 4. Determine if patient should be treated.

 - 5. Determine if patient is ready and motivated.

 - 6. Recommend and review diet.

 - 7. Discuss physical activity and goal.

 - 8. Review weekly food and activity report.

 - 9. Consider medications/surgery.

 - 10. Re-evaluate.